DracoBlue/node-facebook-client/README.md

 ### FacebookSession#injectAccessToken(access_token)

 Used to inject an access_token into an existing FacebookSession.
+This will enable calls like `FacebookSession#restCall` and `FacebookSession#graphCall` to work authenticated.
+It is triggered by `FacebookClient#getSessionByRequestHeaders` after successful creation of the session.

 ### FacebookSession#getAccessToken(access_params)